CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 As these supercomputers are now phased out, also HPC-archive is closed.
-If HPC-archive contained some data that you want to preserve, the data can be moved to the Allas storage system.
+If HPC-archive contained some data that you want to preserve, the data can be moved to the Allas object storage environment.
 However you should act now as the HPC-archive data will not be available after year 2020.

 ## Allas access is needed